Time Abundance Mindset: How to Practice It as an Entrepreneur

 Be 100 percent present during conversations

 You need your mind and focus to be fully present as well.
+This means watching others, listening to what they’re saying, and processing information throughout the conversation.

 Schedule future follow-ups with confidence

 Sure, you can try and push your way through a situation, but in some cases the timing is wrong.
+Sometimes things must unfold in their own time.

 Communicate your availability to others